CU-ESIIL/OLC_hackathon_groupE/docs/index.md

 There are at least four elements that are incorporated into a sweat lodge; fire, water, earth, and wood.
 Each of these elements have potential contamination before and during the ceremony and can put participants at risk with the change in air quality.**

-What type of rocks are chosen for the pit?
-Where are they collected from?
-What is their composition and how does that contribute to the change in air quality
-What water contaminants are present in the water that is poured on the rocks?
+What contaminants are present in the air after water is poured on the rocks?

-What potential pesticides were trees exposed to before being cut and trimmed to make the lodge shell?